blakemcbride/akt/README.md

 and the specified command is the slave.
 The slave's terminal size automatically adjusts to conform to the master's terminal size.

+Use the `-z` option to suppress the action of the suspend character.

 `akt` depends upon your terminal emulator sending the two-character sequence `ESC <char>` when you hold the `Alt` key and type `<char>`.
 The ability for a terminal to do so may be a configurable option, often